Cron, Ureña help Rockies hand Braves 3rd straight loss, 3-2

 ATLANTA — C.J.
 Cron drove in two runs, José Ureña outpitched Max Fried, and the Colorado Rockies beat Atlanta 3-2 on Tuesday night to hand the Braves their third straight loss.

-Since becoming a full-time starter in 2019, Fried has 50 wins, second-most in the majors to Yankees ace Gerrit Cole (53), and he had a 2.12 ERA in his previous 11 starts.
-But the first-time All-Star wasn't his usual sharp self.
+Since becoming a full-time starter in 2019, Fried has 50 wins — second-most in the majors to Yankees ace Gerrit Cole (53).
+He had a 2.12 ERA in his previous 11 starts, but the first-time All-Star wasn't his usual sharp self.

 Fried (12-5) allowed three runs — two earned — and seven hits with one walk and three strikeouts in five innings.